 Hemoglobin A1c (HbA1c) levels, which is a marker for blood sugar, decreased from an average starting point of 7.9 to 7 at the end of the trial.
 This represents a blood sugar decrease of 11.4%.
 The researchers also noted that fasting blood sugar levels experienced a “significant reduction.”

-Patients are often curious about whether Victoza is effective for weight loss, given that the same active drug ingredient is FDA-approved for weight loss at a higher dose, in the form of the drug Saxenda.
+Patients are often curious about whether Victoza can cause weight loss, given that the same active drug ingredient in Victoza (liraglutide) is FDA-approved for weight loss at a higher dose, in the form of the drug Saxenda.

 Another medical review, published in the Obesity Facts journal, examined Victoza’s weight loss effects in overweight patient populations at various doses.